-The rest include aripiprazole, brexpiprazole and cariprazine.
+The partial dopamine agonist family includes aripiprazole, brexpiprazole and cariprazine.

 The atypical antipsychotics are more likely than the typical antipsychotics to induce metabolic syndrome (insulin resistance, obesity, dyslipidemia) by inducing resistance at insulin receptors (mechanism remains unclear).
 This results in glucose intolerance and shunting of lipids toward central adipose stores (increased visceral fat).